Fostering healthy relationships as the journey expands.

 CONFIDENTIALITY

-We went over this in your Kickoff Orientation.
-But just a reminder, as we’re talking boundaries.
-We only share things outside the team about our releasing friend with their permission.
+We went over this in your Kickoff Orientation, but just a reminder as we’re talking boundaries: we only share things outside the team about our releasing friend with their permission.
 Yes, even with our spouses.
-Including their last name.
-(We’ve had worried spouses Google the releasing friend, see only the worst about them in courtroom print, and spread waves of panic and gossip.
+This includes our releasing friend’s last name.
+(We’ve had worried spouses Google names, see only the worst about them in courtroom print, and spread waves of panic and gossip.
 That’s bad boundaries.
 It damages trust all around.)

-If you want to process with others, talk about what you’re learning.
-What’s happening inside you.
-What the larger story is, what your team is sharing with the wider congregation/community.
-What kind of questions your team is exploring.
-And what new questions you want to ask of others.
-Tell them about this journey, and how they can get started, themselves.
+If you want to process with others, talk about what you’re learning–what’s happening inside you, what the larger story is, what your team is sharing with the wider community, what kind of questions your team is exploring, and what new questions you want to ask of others.
+Tell them about this journey, and how they can get started themselves.

 NO ONE WANTS TO FEEL USED

-Our incarcerated friends are wary of folks on the outside using them for a feel-good project, an ego boost, a story to tell—then leave them hanging when it’s no longer convenient.
-And our released friends warn us of how common it is inside prison for folks to tell pen pals what they want to hear, in order to get money on their books or have a proxy or personal secretary doing their bidding on the outs.
+Our incarcerated friends are wary of folks on the outside using them for a feel-good project, an ego boost, a story to tell—then leaving them hanging when the relationship is no longer convenient.
+Our released friends warn us of how common it is inside prison for folks to tell pen pals what they want to hear in order to get money on their books or have a proxy or personal secretary doing their bidding on the outside.

-None of us signed up for this journey with bad intentions, on either side of the prison walls.
-But there are these longstanding patterns of using people, on both sides.
-We want to be aware of these and avoid such temptations to take us off course.
-Such healthy boundaries are part of this ongoing art of building trusting relationships.
+None of us signed up for this journey with bad intentions, but there are longstanding patterns of using people, on both sides.
+We want to be aware of these and avoid temptations like this taking us off course.
+Healthy boundaries are part of this ongoing art of building trusting relationships.

 NO SWITCHBOARDING

-That said, we on the outside aren’t a switchboard to relay messages, texts, social media accounts, to all sorts of people on the outside.
-Nor to relay communication to others in prison.
-That’s a messy role to be in.
-We are here for focusing on our own relationships with each other, primarily, not being proxies or relays.
-If there’s a housing lead, a reentry resource or office locally, a family or loved one for the team to reach out to together, wonderful.
+That said, we on the outside aren’t a switchboard to relay messages, texts, social media posts to people on the outside, nor to relay communication to others in prison.
+That’s a messy role.
+We are here to focus on our relationships with each other, not be proxies or relayers.
+If there’s a housing lead, reentry resource, a family or loved one for the team to reach out to together, wonderful.
 Reentry planning is the goal.

 INVOLVING LOVED ONES